 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 Can you have an allergic reaction to a ladybug bite?

 Janice from Stafford, VA

 Most definitely you can!
 I'm extremely allergic to the bites of any pest.
 It is most likely a potato bug that bit you [they look almost identical to ladybugs, just a bit more orange in color].

-well you can have an allergic reaction to most anything. because people are different etc. but ladybugs themselves dont bite. either there is another type of bug in your surroundings or it is the potatoe bug as joandogs said. i have many ladybugs in my home all year. they never bother me. but an ant, flea or mosquito will seak me out.
+Well, you can have an allergic reaction to most anything. because people are different etc. but ladybugs themselves don't bite. either.
+There is another type of bug in your surroundings or it is the potato bug as joandogs said.

 Asian Lady bugs certainly do bite.